STAFF AND BOARD

 Jaida Stephenson is the marketing and communications officer at Noisy Futures.
 Growing up as a musician in Canberra, Jaida has always admired the work and ethics of Noisy Futures and is stoked to be a part of their incredible team.
 Jaida is heavily involved in Australias music scene through her band ‘Teen Jesus and the Jean Teasers’ gaining her over ten years of music industry experience.
 She is looking forward to working alongside Noisy Futures to help amplify young girls, trans-boys, gender diverse and intersex young people through creativity, diy and music!

-Event Coordinator: Keiran Neville (he/him)
+Event Coordinator: Keiran Nevin (he/him)

 Keiran was first involved in Rock Camp in 2022 as a Camper, and interned the following year helping with Bass instructing.
 Previously, he worked as an Assistant Event coordinator with Southfest Battle of the Bands from 2022 to 2024, where he worked with a team to create a free youth event for young musicians in Canberra’s south.
 He is now working with Noisy Futures as a Programs and Event Officer.
 As a young queer musician, Keiran is passionate about creating music opportunities and safe spaces for young people.